World XI vs West Indies T20: Nasser Hussain finds new commentary spot – in the slips cordon

 Even West Indian great Michael Holding and former Indian cricketer Sourav Ganguly have expressed similar views on T20 cricket.
 “Test cricket is cricket.
 Simple.
 Twenty20 is entertainment.
 Fine, we all need entertainment in our lives.
 But the problem is Twenty20 is taking over,” Holding had been quoted by Telegraph as saying.

-Ganguly had said, “Ultimately you will be remembered for what you do in Test crikeet.
-T-20 is fun, it brings people to the ground, you can see Shah Rukh Khan dancing on the stands.”
+Ganguly had said, “Ultimately you will be remembered for what you do in Test cricket.
+T20 is fun, it brings people to the ground, you can see Shah Rukh Khan dancing on the stands.”

 For all the latest Sports News, download Indian Express App